OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

             ...
         ...

-Next, using another utility function, we would like to collate all individual processed .json summary files into a single large csv for subsequent health analses:
+Finally, you can collate all the summary JSON files into a single large csv for subsequent analyses:

 .. code-block:: console

     $ accCollateSummary myStudyResults/ -o summary.csv
     <summary CSV for all participants written to "summary.csv">

 .. ===============
 ..
 Quality control